lonkaars/avans-arcade/docs/research.md

 # Input

 The playable character has 4 actions that it can perform:

--	movement on the x-axis
+-	horizontal movement
+- aiming
 -	jump
 -	ability / use